codenart/codenart.github.io/_posts/4-javascript/2017-08-28-javascript-3-function-scope.md

 And that was all about the concept of `Scope`.
 So, we've known quite enough about fundamental stuff.
-Just one more tutorial and we will start manipulating the HTML document and make our webpages smart using JavaScript.
+Just one more tutorial and we will start manipulating the HTML document.
 Let's take a break before heading to our next tutorial.

 `Whispering:`
 <div class="embed">